MizanurRemon/MizanurRemon/README.md

 # Mizanur Rahman
 ## Android Developer
 Self-motivated, honest, confident and hardworking person.
-Passionate to be a software engineer.
 As a part of my desire, want to use my technical skill and abilities in the best possible way for achieving company's goal and gather experience along with knowledge.

 ### Skills
 <!--* Java